Battle of Mahoetahi

-The Battle of Mahoetahi was a battle fought as part of the First Taranaki War.
+The Battle of Mahoetahi was fought as part of the First Taranaki War.
 In November 1860 a small force of around 150 Ngāti Hauā warriors travelled to Taranaki from the Waikato and challenged the British to battle at Mahoetahi, near New Plymouth.
 The British replied with a much larger force of British Army regulars and New Zealand colonial units and effectively encircled and defeated the Ngāti Hauā force.

 Background

 In March 1860 war had broken out in Taranaki between the European settlers and local Maori over land ownership.
 In November Te Wetini Taiporutu, a chief of Ngāti Hauā and a passionate supporter of the Maori King Movement, lead a warband of some 150 warriors from the Waikato to "kill soldiers" in Taranaki.

 Te Wetini's force crossed the Waitara river and established themselves at Mahoetahi on 5 November 1860.
 Mahoetahi was located along Devon Road, the primary land communication line between the European settlements at New Plymouth and Waitara.
-It consisted of a small volcanic mound or hill surrounded by raupo swamp.
-The site had historically been used as a settlement or pā by Te Ati Awa soon after their migration to Taranaki in the early 19th century, but by 1860 little remained other than a few eroded terraces and embankments.
+It consisted of a small volcanic mound or hill surrounded by raupō swamp.
+The site had historically been used as a settlement or pā by Te Āti Awa soon after their migration to Taranaki in the early 19th century, but by 1860 little remained other than a few eroded terraces and embankments.

 By coincidence, plans had been made for the New Plymouth and Waitara garrisons to erect a stockade at Mahoetahi on 6 November.
 In preparation, a preliminary party from Waiatara had gone out to Mahoetahi on the 5th in order to repair the roadway and bridge around the swamp.
 The British encountered Te Wetini Force and a small skirmish broke out resulting in one man of the 65th Regiment being mortally wounded.
 The outnumbered British retreated to Waitara and sent word of Te Wetini's occupation of Mahoetahi to New Plymouth.

 At the same time Te Wetini, desperate for a battle sent a letter to the assistant native secretary in New Plymouth, Robert Parris, calling for the British to meet them in battle.

 Major General Thomas Pratt, commander of the British troops in Australasia and at this time directing the British war effort in Taranaki, received the news of the Maori force and was quick to dispatch orders to meet them in battle with overwhelming force.
 Pratt assembled two columns, one from New Plymouth which he would personally lead north east to Mahoetahi, while Colonel Thomas Mould would lead a smaller column from Waitara south-west and block the Maori line of retreat.
 The British forces were organised as follows: